 I wrote!
 Reader NotesGo to section

-Events taking place in Europe could have confused anyone, and surely there was the origin of the Masonic fracture.
-Charles IV, seeing that his treaty with the English ended in two invasions that threatened Spain's power in the Río de la Plata, abdicated in favor of his son.
+The events that took place in Europe could have confused anyone and surely there was the origin of the Masonic fracture.
+Charles IV, seeing that his treaty with the English ended in two invasions that threatened Spain's power in the Rio de la Plata, abdicated in favor of his son.
 The successor, Ferdinand VII, was king in a very short period, during the months of April and May.
 In 1808, Napoleon dethroned the reigning dynasty and left his brother Joseph I Bonaparte occupying the throne of Spain. “ The official proclamation of José Napoleon I was made with all solemnity on the day of the feast of Santiago,” says Joan Mercader in “ José Bonaparte, 1808-1813” (Consejo Superior de Investigaciones Científicas, Madrid 1971) .

 Publication Date: 31/03/2019